jakevoytko/crbot/README.md

 ---------------

 * Redis instance, standard port, no password, DB 0
-* A bazel build, running at least 0.5.3
 * Add `secret.json` with single key, `bot_token`

 Running
 --------

 `go run *.go`

-or

-`bazel run :crbot`

 You have to run this with a bot account.
 You can register a bot account for free [at the Discord site](https://discordapp.com/developers/docs/intro).
 Take